charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 }
 ```

+The front end, showing some of the data retrieved from the server.

-![The front end, showing some of hte data retrieved from the server][ifui]
+![The front end, showing some of the data retrieved from the server][ifui]

+- The server should serve up JSON
+- At least some of the JSON data from the server should be put into state, and finally displayed as above.
+- As described below, use SuperTest to confirm that the server is serving up the proper JSON.

 ## Host Address and Private Key File